 Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g., MASH or the child’s social worker if already an open case to social care.

-Where a child has a child protection record, the main child’s file should have a red C in the top right-hand corner to denote a separate file exists (or LA equivalent guidance- seek advice from LA if unsure)
+Where a child has a child protection record, the main child’s file should have a red C in the top right-hand corner to denote a separate file exists.

 Our academy will ensure all files are available for external scrutiny for example by a regulatory agency or because of a serious case review or audit.